ICanBoogie/ICanBoogie/README.md

 environments.
 Even if you are dealing with only one domain, this feature can be used to provide different configuration for the "dev", "stage", and "production" versions of a same application.

-The intended location for your custom application code is in a separate "protected" directory, but another directory can be defined with the `app-root` _autoconfig_ directive.
+The intended location for your custom application code is in a separate `app` directory, but another directory can be defined with the `app-root` _autoconfig_ directive.
 The directory is relative to the `root` directive.